kdoore/CS2335-Gitbook/project-3-steps.md

 ###Create LevelManager.cs, Create LevelManager GameObject
  - **Create empty gameObject: LevelManager**

-Delete MiniGameManager, and MiniGameManager.cs, replace with LevelManager
+- **Delete MiniGameManager, and MiniGameManager.cs, replace with LevelManager**

   - **Add script: [LevelManager.cs](/class-code-examples/levelmanager-final.md) to LevelManager in Scene**  Create or update code in LevelManager, add to LevelManager empty gameObject.
 Look at the inspector fields for LevelManager.

-- **Issue with ResultsPanel CanvasGroup:**  You must configure the LevelManager code to match your gameObject configuration.
+- **Issue with ResultsPanel CanvasGroup:**  You must configure the LevelManager code to match your gameObject configuration. **If StartGameButton is a child of ResultsPanel, the StartLevel2 button will not appear.**

  - **Move the StartButton in the Hierarchy** so it is **not a child of the ResultsPanel**, so that the StartButton can be re-activated for starting each level (otherwise the StartButton is hidden when the ResultsPanel is hidden).
 This is how the code is implemented in the provided LevelManager script.